Akuli/porcupine/docs/plugin-intro.rst

     >>> print(porcupine.plugins.__path__[1])
     /home/akuli/porcu/porcupine/plugins

-At the time of writing this guide, making a new plugin usually requires some changes to the rest of Porcupine, so you should follow `the developing instructions in Porcupine's README <https://github.com/Akuli/porcupine#developing-porcupine>`_.

 In the rest of this tutorial, **the plugin directory** means the place where you will put your plugin.
 It can be either of the two ``plugins`` folders.